chelseasams/xlfisk/schedule.md

 #### Goals

-1. Further explore Adobe XD for prototyping
+1. Continue to translate paper and Adobe XD prototypes to an in the browser prototype
-2. Begin to prototype Case Studies section
+2. The addition of images as content within the Process timeline

 #### In Class

-1. Collaboratively paper and whiteboard prototype the Case Studies area
+1. Review prototypes; prep for work session
-2. Finalize markdown content for Case Study
+2. Deciding in the browser work session with Justin (5–6 p.m.)

 #### Homework